JMGuzman-784/hw9/SampleREADMe.md

-# Readme gen sampler
+# README Gen Sample
 ## Description
-this is a sample
+This is a sample readme from the readme gend

 ## Preview
 ![Webpage preview]()